You Gotta Quintet: Characters

-She is a violinist.
-She is 28 years old and is the only female member of the group.
-She is very easy going and friendly, but she can be very sassy and bossy at times.
-She's ill tempered and gets angry easily.
-She has an extremely good soprano voice.
-She can also play the accordion, and the ukulele.
+The violinist.
+She is 28 years old and the only female member of the group.
+She is intelligent, strong-willed and friendly, but she is also ill-tempered and self-centered.
+She has an amazing soprano voice.
+She can play the accordion, and the ukulele.
 She often argues with Flat.
-It's implied that she is a gamer, as she's seen playing what looks like a Game Boy during break.
+It is implied in the show that she is a fan of video games, as she is sometimes seen playing what looks to be a Game Boy during practice hours.
 Her favorite season is Winter.